-The California Mortgage Relief Program is funded by the 2021 American Rescue Plan Act’s Homeowners Assistance Fund.
-It was designed to provide assistance to qualified homeowners who have fallen behind on their housing payments due to pandemic-related financial hardships.
+The California Mortgage Relief Program is funded by the 2021 American Rescue Plan Act’s Homeowner Assistance Fund.
+It provides up to $80,000 in assistance to eligible homeowners to help with:

 Frequently Asked Questions